CalebK33/PyRend/docs/sound.rst

 The PyRend sound submodule allows you to play, modify, record and write sound.
 It uses two main object types, ``Sound()`` and ```Recording()``.

+This submodule documentation assumes you have read the `introduction <https://pyrend.readthedocs.io/en/latest/index.html>`_ and understand how to create a basic PyRend loop.

 Sound Objects
 =============